 How is thumb arthritis caused?

 A. Thumb arthritis is caused by instability of the ligaments of the base of the thumb, load of the muscles of the thumb, overuse of the thumb joint and then degeneration of the cartilage of the joint.
 Generally it happens in the non-dominant hand because it is our “holding hand” and will often hold the load while our dominant hand does the fine motor tasks.
-It may also be more common in the non-dominant hand because our core stabilisers are weaker in our non-dominant side.

 Is it a serious condition?